LONGLEAF LEGACY PROJECT

 Longleaf pine habitats also play a vital role in maintaining the long-term health of the region’s rivers, aquifers and freshwater springs.
 Habitat restoration projects are essential to stabilizing declining wildlife populations and maintaining healthy ecosystems.

-Project partners will implement management practices within the longleaf forests inside Sam Houston Jones State Park to restore degraded longleaf pine areas to their former majestic conditions and to reduce wildfire hazards.
+Project partners are implementing management practices within the longleaf forests inside Sam Houston Jones State Park to restore degraded longleaf pine areas to their former majestic conditions and to reduce wildfire hazards.
 Visit the Sam Houston Jones State Park website.

 The longleaf pine was once one of the most abundant tree species in the United States.
 Its realm – vast savannas shaped by thousands of years of frequent fires set by lightning and Native Americans – stretched some 90 million acres (roughly the size of the state of California) across the American South from Virginia to Texas.